 How do we do it?

 Our cyber-security packages are only available to our business IT support clients.
 The reason for this is that to be confident in the security of your networks we need to be the end-to-end solution for those who take cybersecurity seriously.
-This starts with us providing the right products as part of our IT support packages, which then enable us to deliver on our cybersecurity monitoring and protection plans.
+This starts with us providing the right products as part of our IT support packages, which then enable us to deliver on our cyber-defence monitoring and protection plans.

 Phase One – Cyber Essentials